LoopZ/V8Power/README.txt

     /T file ID  Look up ID in file and process it like command line options.
-                Any additional options that follow this switch are used to populate %1-%9 variables in the text string. style       Box styles are Single, Double, SingleSides, DoubleSides and Hidden.
+                Any additional options that follow this switch are used to populate %1-%9 variables in the text string.
+    /P n        Set an invisible pad character as n for textbox and optionbox. style       Box styles are Single, Double, SingleSides, DoubleSides and Hidden.
     shadow      Add a 3D style shadow.